Phase Transitions in Genome-wide Association Studies and Categorical Variable Screenings: Introduction

-Under two-sided alternatives, unbiased test procedures call for rejecting the hypothesis $\mu(i)=0$ at locations where observations have large absolute values, or equivalently, large squared values.
+The chi-square model \eqref{eq:model-chisq} plays an important role in analyzing variable screening problems under omnidirectional alternatives.
+For example, under two-sided alternatives in the additive error model \eqref{eq:model-additive} and Gaussianity, unbiased test procedures call for rejecting the hypothesis $\mu(i)=0$ at locations where observations have large absolute values, or equivalently, large squared values.
 Squaring on both sides of \eqref{eq:model-additive}, we arrive at Model \eqref{eq:model-chisq} with non-centrality parameters $\lambda(i) = \mu^2(i)$ and degree-of-freedom parameter $\nu =1$.
 In this case, the support recovery problem is equivalent to locating the set of observations with mean shifts, $S=\{i:\mu(i)\neq 0\}$, where the mean shifts could take place in both directions.

 Therefore, a theory for the chi-square model \eqref{eq:model-chisq} naturally lends itself to the study of two-sided alternatives in the Gaussian additive error model \eqref{eq:model-additive}.
-In comparing such results with existing theory on one-sided alternatives \cite{arias2017distribution, gao2018fundamental}, we will be able to quantify if, and how much of a price has to be paid for the additional uncertainty when we have no prior knowledge on the direction of the signals.
+In comparing results in the special case of $\nu=1$ with existing theory on one-sided alternatives \cite{arias2017distribution, gao2020fundamental}, we will be able to quantify if, and how much of a price has to be paid for the additional uncertainty when we have no prior knowledge on the direction of the signals.